rija1/bsf/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 Donate link: http://www.wpbeginner.com/wpbeginner-needs-your-help/
 Tags: WordPress analytics, google analytics, google analytics dashboard, google analytics widget, Website Analytics Requires at least: 5.6.0
-Tested up to: 6.5.2
+Tested up to: 6.6.1
-Stable tag: 8.27.0
+Stable tag: 9.0.1
 Requires PHP: 7.2
 License: GPL v3

 The best free Google Analytics plugin for WordPress.
-See how visitors find and use your website, so you can grow your business.
+See how visitors find and use your website so you can grow your business with powerful analytics.

 == Description ==